 Planning a trip to Thailand?
-Well, whether you are excited about shopping in Bangkok or want to sip fresh coconut water on the beaches of Phuket, there is something new about the country that you should know before going there.
+Whether you're excited about shopping in Bangkok or want to sip fresh coconut water on the beaches of Phuket, there's something new about the country that you should know before visiting.
 This is the launch of the Thailand Digital Arrival Card (TDAC).
 Yes, you read it right.
 Now, no more getting confused with the paper forms or trying to look for a pen during turbulence.
-The country is transitioning to a paperless system to streamline the immigration process and make entry more efficient and faster for travelers.
-So, whether you are planning to visit the historic temples of Chiang Mai, heading towards the vibrant streets of Bangkok, or the beaches of Phuket, knowing the TDAC requirement is vital for a smooth journey.
-To help you out, here is everything you need to know about TDAC before your trip to Thailand.
-So, let's begin reading!

-The TDAC card is similar to the Singapore and Malaysia Digital Arrival Card.
-From May 2025 onwards, the TDAC card has become mandatory for all foreign travelers, including business, tourists, and long-term residents.
+The TDAC card is similar to the Singapore Digital Arrival Card and the Malaysia Digital Arrival Card.
+As of May 2025, the Thailand Digital Arrival Card (TDAC) has become mandatory for all foreign travelers, including business travelers, tourists, and long-term residents.
 The only exceptions to this are tourists transferring or transiting through Thailand without going through immigration control.

 This is all about the Thailand Digital Arrival Card (TDAC).
 Now, moving ahead, let's know who requires this card.

 These are the foreign travelers who need to apply for the Digital Arrival Card to enter Thailand.
 However, Thai citizens traveling from one city to another city in Thailand do not need to apply for the card.
-Moving further, let's know when to apply for the TDAC card.
+Moving further, let's know when to apply for the Thailand Digital Arrival Card (TDAC).

-As stated above, the TDAC system has replaced the stress-free paperwork and streamlines the entry process by digitizing the information collection.
-This digital system is synced with the biometric database of the immigration bureau, allowing authorities to quickly check whether international travelers have a criminal background or not.
-To submit the card, travelers can use the Immigration Bureau website of Thailand.
+As stated above, the Thailand Digital Arrival Card (TDAC) system has replaced the stress of paperwork and streamlines the entry process by digitizing the collection of information.
+This digital system is synced with the biometric database of the immigration bureau, enabling authorities to quickly verify whether international travelers have a criminal background.
+To submit the card, travelers can use the Immigration Bureau of Thailand's website.
 Here, the site provides two immigration options:

-This is how you can apply for the Thailand Digital Arrival Card.
-Also, the card is free of cost, so you do not need to pay any fee for this.
-Apart from this, you can also update the information on the card before your arrival by simply revisiting the TDAC website and logging in using your identifying information and reference number.
-However, you cannot update certain key personal identifiers if you want to change them; you may be required to submit a new TDAC application.
-With this, let's know the information required in the application form.
+This is how you can apply for the Thailand Digital Arrival Card (TDAC).
+Additionally, the card is provided at no cost, so you do not incur any fees for it.
+Additionally, you can update the information on the card before your arrival by simply revisiting the TDAC website and logging in using your identifying information and reference number.
+However, you cannot update specific key personal identifiers if you want to change them; you may be required to submit a new Thailand Digital Arrival Card TDAC application.
+With this, let's know the necessary information in the application form.

 To fill out the TDAC application, you need to mention the following requested information: